Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Results

 HSPCs have many possible fates, and landscapes that involve many attractors can be highly complex.
-To compare this data with landscapes containing only three attractors, we limited our analysis to bipotent progenitors.
+Including landscapes of cells that differentiate into more than two fates would require further extension of this work into exploring the decision-making classes in higher dimensions.
+To compare this data with landscapes containing only three attractors, we limited our analysis to progenitors that are effectively bipotent.
 In other words, only clonal families which involved exactly two final fates were included.
+We projected the multi-day trajectories of these cells onto our reference basis to obtain the cell fate coordinates corresponding to progenitor and mature cell types.
+Figure \ref{signatures in data}C, E shows clonal families that result in basophil/neutrophil and monocyte/neutrophil populations.
+The basophil/neutrophil cells take straight paths to their eventual fates.
+Since these cells don't cross into the intermediate zone of multilineage expression, where more than one cell fate coordinate is nonzero, it is unlikely that a saddle point or intermediate attractor exists between these fates.
+These straight paths suggest that the underlying dynamics flow directly to the final fates without passing through a mixed state, which matches the predictions of the double cusp class.

-Figure \ref{signatures in data}C, E shows basophil-neutrophil and monocyte-neutrophil bipotent populations.
-The basophil-neutrophil cells take straight paths to their eventual fates, which suggests a double cusp class.
-In the case of differentiating monocyte-neutrophil progenitors, the trajectories are curved like cells in a heteroclinic flip class approaching and then diverging away from a saddle point.
-The neutrophil-like path for monocytes described in \citet{weinreb2020lineage} could be the result of a saddle point between monocytes and neutrophils.
+In the case of differentiating monocyte/neutrophil cells, the trajectories towards final states are curved, which means the cells pass through multilineage-expressing states before fully specifying.
+This suggests there is a saddle point or an attractor between these final fates.
+Although it is difficult to tell with the imbalance of data, the paths appear to diverge quickly from the initial fate.
+This suggests an unstable manifold between the neutrophil and monocyte fates.
+It's possible that this is the signature of a heteroclinic flip class.
+Strictly speaking, it's also possible there is an intermediate attractor very close to the initial attractor, but since this intermediate attractor would be very transient it effectively acts like a saddle point.
+Additionally, the neutrophil-like path for monocytes noted in \citet{weinreb2020lineage} could be the result of a saddle point between monocytes and neutrophils.

 Identifying signatures of these classes in hematopoiesis can aid in verifying the lineage tree of differentiation.
-If two fates exhibit a dual-cusp-like path, they are more distantly-related; in fact, it's possible to take two entirely unrelated cell fates and observe the dual cusp, since there will be no correlation between them.
-On the other hand, classes like the heteroclinic flip and triple cusp indicate closer relations, which may indicate that the cell fates are adjacent on the lineage tree.
+If two fates exhibit a dual-cusp-like path, they are more distantly-related; in fact, it's possible to take two entirely unrelated cell fates and observe the dual cusp, since there will be no mixed states between them.
+On the other hand, classes like the heteroclinic flip and triple cusp indicate closer relations, which may indicate the cell fates are adjacent on the lineage tree.